 For helpful resources on your career opportunities, explore the “What Can I Do with

-This Major” guides for computer science.
+This Major” guides for computer science and game design.

 Some common career titles for this major include:

 - Applications Developer

 - Network Engineer